William Jardine (merchant): War and the Chinese surrender

-No formal Purchase, -- no tedious negotiations,...A firman insistently issued to Sir F. Maitland authorizing him to take & retain possession is all that is necessary, & the Squadron under his Command is quite competent to do both,...until an adequate naval and military force...could be sent out from the mother Country.
-When All this is accomplished, -- but not till then, a negotiation may be commenced in some such Terms as the following – You take my opium – I take your Islands in return – we are therefore Quits, --& thenceforth if you please let us live in friendly Communion and good fellowship.
-You cannot protect your Seaboard against Pirates & Buccaneers.
-I can – So let us understand Each other, & study to promote our mutual Interests.
+No formal Purchase, – no tedious negotiations,...A firman insistently issued to Sir F. Maitland authorizing him to take and retain possession is all that is necessary, and the Squadron under his Command is quite competent to do both,...until an adequate naval and military force...could be sent out from the mother Country.
+When All this is accomplished – but not till then, a negotiation may be commenced in some such Terms as the following – You take my opium – I take your Islands in return – we are therefore Quits, – and thenceforth if you please let us live in friendly Communion and good fellowship.
+You cannot protect your Seaboard against Pirates and Buccaneers.
+I can – So let us understand Each other, and study to promote our mutual Interests.

-Lord Palmerston, the Foreign Secretary who succeeded Wellington, decided mainly on the "suggestions" of Jardine to wage war on China.
-In mid-1840, a large fleet of war ships appeared on the China coast and with the first cannon fire aimed at a British ship, the Royal Saxon, the British started the first of the Opium Wars.
-British warships destroyed numerous shore batteries and enemy warships, laid waste to several coastal forts, indiscriminately bombarding town after town with heavy cannon fire, even pushing up north to threaten the Imperial Palace in Beijing itself.
-The Imperial Government, forced to surrender, gave in to the demands of the British.
+Lord Palmerston, the Foreign Secretary who succeeded Wellington, decided mainly on the "suggestions" of Jardine to dispatch a military expedition to China.
+In June 1840, a fleet of 16 Royal Navy warships and British merchantmen, many of the latter leased from Jardine Matheson & Co., arrived at Canton and the First Opium War quickly broke out.
+For the next two years, British forces engaged the Chinese military in numerous battles as part of a series of military campaigns intended to bring the Qing government to the negotiating table.
+Eventually, the British pushed far enough up north to threaten the Imperial Palace in Beijing itself.
+The Qing government, forced to surrender, gave in to the demands of the British.